michael2012z/BitBible/markdown/KJV/files/Job.md

 5. Is not thy wickedness great? and thine iniquities infinite?

-6. For thou hast taken a pledge from thy brother for nought, and stripped the naked of their clothing.the naked…: Heb. the clothes of the naked
+6. For thou hast taken a pledge from thy brother for nought, and stripped the naked of their clothing.

 7. Thou hast not given water to the weary to drink, and thou hast withholden bread from the hungry.

-8. But as for the mighty man, he had the earth; and the honourable man dwelt in it.mighty…: Heb. man of armhonourable…: Heb. eminent, or, accepted for countenance
+8. But as for the mighty man, he had the earth; and the honourable man dwelt in it.

 9. Thou hast sent widows away empty, and the arms of the fatherless have been broken.